Family Law & Divorce

 For spouses with children, the PSA can be presented in court one year after it was signed, and a no-fault divorce is granted.
 If there are no children of the marriage, the divorce can be granted six months after legal separation.

 Sometimes the hard way is inevitable.
 If you anticipate difficult issues with respect to the division of property, contested child custody issues, alimony problems, or any other matter that will need to be resolved eventually, we will give you a solid understanding of your rights and responsibilities and let you call the shots from there.
-Schedule a free consultation today.
+Schedule a consultation today.